6.1: CP3 Introduction

 - Leaves of absence that either individually or cumulatively exceed a total of one year.

-- The CP3 is staffed by a representative from the Office of Medical Eduation.
+Inquiries regarding CP3 petitions may be directed to a representative from the Office of Medical Education.